+Our organic, pasture-raised turkeys sell out in a “normal” year, so we expect the same to happen in a nationwide shortage.
 Turkeys hatch in the spring, and we care for them all year long on our pastures, until they make their way to your tables this time of year.
 Unlike radishes, we can’t plant more and have them ready in four weeks, unfortunately!
-Mark your calendar for late September 2021 to give you the first choice of our organic, pasture-raised broad breasted turkeys for next year’s holidays!

 I received my turkey, and it has dark spots on the skin.
 Is that OK?